juice-shop/pwning-juice-shop/appendix/solutions.md

 :wrench: **TODO**

-###  Like any review at least three times as Perform a reflected XSS attackthe same user
+###  Like any review at least five times as the same user

 :wrench: **TODO**